Facing the Black Swan - How the Leisure Industry survives COVID-19

 Best practices for your customer support team during a crisis include:

-- Creating saved replies to save you some time
+- Creating catered replies to save you some time

 - Updating email footers